-A.7.9 Storage and transport of the end product
+A.6.8 Storage and transport of the end product

 The end-product should be stored and transported under such conditions as will preclude contamination with and/or proliferation of micro-organisms and protect against deterioration of the product or damage to the container.
-During storage, periodic inspection of the end product should take place to ensure that only natural mineral water, which is fit for human consumption, is dispatched and that end-product specifications should be complied with.
+During storage, periodic inspection of the end product should take place to ensure that only drinking water, which is fit for human consumption, is dispatched and that end-product specifications should be complied with.